Genomic Data Analysis Online Graduate Certificate

 Vijender Singh

-Vijender Singh is an accomplished bioinformatician with extensive experience in genomics data analysis and currently sits as the Associate Director of UConn’s Computational Biology Core.
-He earned his PhD in ____ from the Indian Institute of Science and as a Bioinformatics Scientist, often works closely with private medical laboratories as a consultant.
+Vijender Singh is an accomplished bioinformatician with extensive experience in genomic data analysis and currently sits as the Associate Director of UConn’s Computational Biology Core.
+He earned his PhD the Indian Institute of Science and as a Bioinformatics Scientist, often works closely with private medical laboratories as a consultant.
 Dr. Singh has authored numerous publications in high-impact journals and has presented his research at many national and international conferences.
-His areas of expertise include genomics data analysis, statistical analysis, and algorithm development.
+His areas of expertise include genomic data analysis, statistical analysis, and algorithm development.
 As an instructor in UConn's Genomics Data Analysis Online Graduate Certificate program, Dr. Singh brings his knowledge and experience to help students develop the skills needed to excel in the rapidly growing field of genomics.

 Program Costs

-Students taking courses in the Genomic Analysis Online Graduate Certificate pay a comprehensive fee of $825 per credit or $2,475 for a 3-credit course.
-The cost of the 12-credit certificate program is $9,900.
+Students taking courses in the Genomic Analysis Online Graduate Certificate pay a comprehensive fee of $925 per credit or $2,775 for a 3-credit course.
+The cost of the 12-credit certificate program is $11,100.

 Graduate students who are enrolled in a non-approved graduate certificate program (only) are not eligible to receive federal financial aid (Federal Stafford Loan and Graduate PLUS Loan funds).